 Equipping and empowering for leadership must involve practice.
 As a result, students will have direct responsibility and interaction with campers in a variety of adventure challenge programs during the summer at HoneyRock.

 The Human Needs and Global Resources (HNGR) Program equips students to be whole and effective Christians by confronting the challenges of poverty, hunger, and justice in the Majority World (often referred to as the Third World or the Global South) from an interdisciplinary perspective and a biblical framework.
-The program's curriculum weaves together interdisciplinary course work on campus and a six-month off-campus internship in Latin America, Africa, Eastern Europe, South and Southeast Asia with an organization involved in holistic transformational development.
+The program's curriculum weaves together multi-disciplinary course work on campus and a six-month off-campus internship in Africa, Asia, Eastern Europe, or Latin America with an organization involved in holistic transformational development.
 Students study the theory, principles, and practices of development in the context of cross-cultural research and service, thereby formulating a Christian response to global issues through personal experience.
 For additional information see the Human Needs and Global Resources section of this catalog.

-Wheaton in Chicago is a semester-long, residential, experiential program of study.
+Wheaton in Chicago is a semester-long, residential, experiential program of study open to all Wheaton College students.
 During the Wheaton in Chicago semester, students examine the origins and implications of urban issues through coursework, internships, and service opportunities.
 Since the program’s inception, more than 200 students—representing every division and more than 20 majors—have studied in the city.
-Wheaton in Chicago prepares these students for a lifetime of engagement with the presence and influence of the city in an increasingly urban world while requiring that they do so in a way that integrates a faithful Christian worldview.
+Through intersiciplinary study and experiential learning.
+Wheaton in Chicago prepares these students for a lifetime of engagement with the presence and influence of the city in an increasingly urban world.

-Wheaton in China is a five-week language and culture program that combines intensive language study and practice with culture immersion and awards up to 6 hours of credit.
-The program offers courses in all levels of Chinese language for all majors.
-Language courses and electives are taught by Beijing Normal University faculty members, and a culture course is taught by Wheaton faculty.
-Students live and study on the Beijing Normal University campus.
-Wheaton in China also includes visits to various cultural and historical sites in and near Beijing.
+Wheaton in China features intensive language and culture with related lectures, field trips and guided travel.
+The first week of the program is an orientation week on Wheaton campus or on site in China, devoted to cross-cultural workshops and training.
+The program offers courses in all levels of Chinese for all majors.
+Language and cultural courses and electives are taught both by Wheaton faculty and by local experts.
+Students live and study on a Chinese university campus, with possible homestay arrangements.
+Wheaton in China also includes visits to cultural and historical sites in various cities.
 Students have the opportunity to worship in local Chinese churches and participate in service-oriented activities.
+The program is offered bi-annually May-June and based mainly in Beijing, Guangzhou, and other cities.

 Wheaton in England is an eight-week summer program offering 8-10 hours of credit in English literature.
 Although the program varies somewhat from year to year, depending on the particular interests of each director, the basic program always includes three elements: one to two weeks of classes on Wheaton's campus prior to embarking for England, seven to ten days in London, and three to four weeks at St. Anne's College, Oxford.
 The group also goes on numerous one-day field trips to various literary sites and an extended northern excursion.
 Usually the program includes an extended southern excursion as well, though occasionally the director substitutes an extended visit to Ireland or Scotland.